dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 Class Imbalance Management: Using the SMOTE technique, the representation of minority classes are balanced, ensuring fair model training.

 Feature Engineering: Enhancing the dataset by introducing polynomial features to capture complex relationships that may not be evident in the original data.
 By meticulously processing and cleaning the data, a well-prepared dataset is created for accurate analysis and robust model development.
-This provides a strong foundation for our fraud detection system.
+This provides a strong foundation for the fraud detection system.

 ```python
 import pandas as pd